cmu-db/noisepage/docs/design_replication.md

 - File-based: ship at the granularity of 16 MB WAL segments
 - Record-based: ship at the granularity of records

-NoisePage is currently record-based.
-We could tweak it to be file-based in the ASYNC case; to allow for the general case see `remote_apply` discussion below.
+NoisePage is currently kind of file-based, but the "file size" is whatever is in the `LogSerializerTask`.

 ##### Monitoring